SuhaniKapasiya/tindierApp/Reademe.md

 - Write code with proper validations for POST /request/review/:status/:requestId
 - Thought process - POST vs GET
 - Read about ref and populate
 - Create GET /user/request/received with all the checks
+- Create GET GET /User/Connection